DroidDrone/DroidDrone/README.md

 You can also connect an external USB camera (UVC) using the USB OTG splitter (however, some power-hungry cameras may not work stably via phone OTG splitter, please check before flying).

+You can configure up to three cameras and then switch them during the flight.

 > Cameras with high frame rates have lower internal latency.

 Before the first flight you also need to check in the settings of control app that the channels mapping is correct for your remote controller: